ericaraujophd/25fa-cs112/content/week04/slos.md

-# Vectors — Dynamic Arrays
+# SLOs, Slides, and Assignments for Week 04

 ## SLOs for Week 04: Vectors — Dynamic Arrays